-And even if you think you are happy, something will feel like it is missing some day.
+And even if you think you are happy, something might feel like it is missing some day.
 Why?
 Because you’re rejecting a part of yourself.
 Being able to claim your feminine energy is at the heart of your own happiness, and most definitely the happiness of your relationship.
 (Click here to complete the quiz on “How Feminine Am I Actually?”)

 Our culture rejects a woman’s authentic femininity and has replaced it with ‘image-related’ ideas of femininity as well as masculinity.
+This can make things very hard for us.

 So if you’ve ever felt like it’s incredibly hard to be feminine in today’s world, many women I speak to feel the same, and you are not alone.